Dennis Kois

-Dennis Kois is the current executive director of the Yerkes Future Foundation in Williams Bay, Wisconsin.
+Dennis Kois is the executive director of the Yerkes Future Foundation and Yerkes Observatory in Williams Bay, Wisconsin.

 Biography

 Kois was raised and graduated from Whitefish Bay High School in Whitefish Bay, Wisconsin near Milwaukee, and received a BA from the University of Wisconsin–Milwaukee and an MA from New York University.
 He taught in the Graduate Program in Museum Studies at George Washington University from 2001 to 2006.

 Kois co-designed the Galleries of Greek and Roman Art at the Metropolitan Museum of Art (1999), as well as co-designed museum exhibitions, including the Met's Jacqueline Kennedy: The White House Years.
 He was a protégé of Jeff Daly, the Chief Designer of the Metropolitan from 1979 to 2006.
 Additionally, Kois was the internal art director of the Met's website redesign, metmuseum.org, when it launched in 2000.
 The redesign won both "Best Website" from the American Alliance of Museums as well as "Best E-Commerce Site" from Advertising Age.